Construct Binary Tree from Preorder and Inorder Traversal⚓︎

 - Find the position of the root node in the in-order traversal,

-is the in-order traversal of the left subtree, and the right side is the in-order traversal of the right subtree; - Assume that the length of the in-order traversal of the left subtree is
+pos.
+Then, the left side ofposis the in-order traversal of the left subtree, and the right side is the in-order traversal of the right subtree; - Assume that the length of the in-order traversal of the left subtree is

-numbers following the root node are the pre-order traversal of the left subtree, and the remaining numbers are the pre-order traversal of the right subtree; - With the pre-order and in-order traversals of the left and right subtrees, we can first recursively create the root node, then recursively create the left and right subtrees, and finally attach these two subtrees to the left and right positions of the root node.
+index.
+Then, in the pre-order traversal, theindexnumbers following the root node are the pre-order traversal of the left subtree, and the remaining numbers are the pre-order traversal of the right subtree; - With the pre-order and in-order traversals of the left and right subtrees, we can first recursively create the root node, then recursively create the left and right subtrees, and finally attach these two subtrees to the left and right positions of the root node.

 Illustration: